-MATH 4080 Special Topics (Upper Level)......1-3 Provides students and faculty the opportunity to examine current issues or specialized topics within the discipline at an current issues or specialized topics within the discipline at an upper level of study (appropriate for junior or senior academic experience).
+MATH 4080 Special Topics (Upper Level)1-3

+Provides students and faculty the opportunity to examine current issues or specialized topics within the discipline at an upper level of study (appropriate for junior or senior academic experience).
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 Repeatable for different topics.
 Prerequisite: Consent of department chair.
 Offered by department discretion.

-MATH 4081 Directed Study and Research 1-3
+MATH 4081 Directed Study and Research.....1-3